DEEPER STILL: Week Four

 Reflections

-Sometimes, we feel like an island, and no one understands or cares.
+Sometimes, we feel like an island, and that no one understands or cares.
 Our weariness or overwhelm allows our minds to dwell on the negative, and we lump everyone, including God, into a neglectful category.
 Here, Paul is addressing the church in Philippi, and he begins with “brothers and sisters.”
-He is encouraging them to keep their minds on the things that build up and strengthen.
-Let’s consider those things.
+With this address, he is encouraging believers to keep their minds on the things that build up and strengthen.
+That same challenge would be for us today as we walk through various circumstances of life.

 First, our thoughts should be on what is true and noble.
-Reading and meditating on the Word can give us examples and exhortations as to what is true.
-Throughout the book of Psalms, David lays out his woes and fears but always comes back to the truth of who God is and His power.
-In Proverbs, there are absolute truths about living among other people.
-If we focus on truth more than feelings or opinions, we will move toward Paul’s exhortation to the church of Philippi.
+Throughout the Word of God we can find examples as to what is true (2 Tim 3:12-17, Gen 1:1, Is 43:1-2, 1 Cor 15:3-4).
+In the book of Psalms, David lays out his woes and fears, but always comes back to the truth of who God is and the power He holds (Ps 6, Ps 10, Ps 130).
+In Proverbs, there are absolute truths about living in a noble way with those around us (Prov 10:9, Prov 3:5-6, Prov 15:1).
+If we focus on truth more than feelings or opinions, we will move towards Paul’s exhortation to the church of Philippi.
 As we think of Jesus’ life and example, we realize our noble thoughts should be those that focus on honoring, respecting, and dignifying others.
 We are to highly esteem others and have compassion beyond our personal convenience or agenda.
-Our noble thoughts will inform our noble actions.
+Our noble thoughts will inform our noble actions (Phil 2:3-5).

-In righteousness and purity, if we do a broad sweep and compare to the world, most of us are doing just fine.
+Comparing to the world in the area of righteousness and purity, most of us are doing just fine.
 But could we say the same if we look to Jesus’ example or the high calling of leaders throughout the Word of God?
 A key factor in evaluation is to invite the Lord into the process.
 Jeremiah 17:9-10 says our hearts are deceitful and desperately wicked, and only God can know them.
 Psalm 139 says He knows our thoughts even before we think them.
-So we should pray and ask Him to help us to evaluate the area of righteous and pure thinking.
+So we should pray and ask Him to help us evaluate the area of righteous and pure thinking.

 When identifying what is excellent or praiseworthy, our thoughts should automatically turn to God.
-Isaiah 6:3 tells us the whole earth is full of His glory; Revelations 4:8 tells us He was, is, and is to come; and Psalm 145 is a beautiful description of how He graciously loves His children.
+The whole earth is full of His glory (Is 6:3).
+He’s eternal; He was, and is, and is to come (Rev 4:8); and He graciously loves His children (Ps 145).
 Taking time to meditate on these passages allows us to fill our minds with Him.
 Filling our hearts and minds with descriptions of who He is and what He has done will allow us to consider what is excellent and praiseworthy!

 Consider your thoughts this week.
 Are they true, noble, righteous, pure, excellent, and praiseworthy?